dataArtisans/flink-training-web/devEnvSetup.md

 **Note**: Windows users need to remove the backslashes from the Maven commands.

-The generated Flink quickstart project is located in a folder called `flink-java-project` (`flink-scala-project` for Scala projects).
+The generated Flink quickstart project is located in a folder called `flink-java-project` (or `flink-scala-project` for Scala projects).

 #### Clone and build the flink-training-exercises project